andycranston/wotftp/README.md

 on the server with a slightly older timestamp.

 If security is an issue then use another file transfer protocol that meets the specific needs.
-The `wotftp` server is just one iplementation for simpler needs.
+The `wotftp` server is just one implementation for simpler needs.

 ## References